Skip to main content

 Setting up these command posts presents several challenges, particularly in establishing secure IT networks that facilitate communication between various SPF divisions.
 Prior to setup, the team conducts site surveys with vendors to familiarise themselves with the location and identify potential challenges that may arise, before designing and implementing technical workarounds to resolve these challenges swiftly as a team.

-The job can sometimes be thankless, but it is always critical to homeland security.
+The job can sometimes be thankless, but it is always critical to public safety.
 So, we need people who understand and appreciate how critical our role is, even when it isn’t always visible.
 We need people who value our mission.

 4. Platform Systems